KYC Approval - Best Practices for Tier 1

 3. Lighting

 Many documents have a shiny coating that can glare when the photo is too bright.
-When natural light is low, try to avoid using flash; instead, turn on a lamp or other form of indirect light.
+When natural light is low, try to avoid using flash; instead, turn on a lamp or other indirect light.

 4. Angle